The significance of a preposition in my practice

 Kandel, E. (2012).
 The age of insight: the quest to understand the unconscious in art, mind and brain from Vienna 1900 to the present.
 New York: Random House.

 Massumi, B. (2019).
-Architecture of the Unforeseen: Essays in the Occurrent Arts.
+Architectures of the Unforeseen: Essays in the Occurrent Arts.
 London: University of Minnesota Press.

 Odum, E. P. (1971).
 Fundamentals of Ecology.
 Philadelphia: Saunders.
 (Original work published in 1913)